BayAreaMetro/zoning/README.md

 * 1953960 parcels (valid geoms)
 see load-legacy-parcel-to-generic-code.sql for how this was loaded into postgres from source

+We know that a few jurisdictions are missing.
+See MergeZoningNotes.md for more info.

 * 224789 zoning geometries (valid geoms)
 see load-2012-zoning.sh for how this was loaded into postgres from source